Biography of Paul Cezanne

 Paul Cezanne was born in Aix-en-Provence, in southern France, on 19 January 1839.

-His father was an entrepreneur, running a hat-making business at the time of Cezanne’s birth (called Cezanne and Coupin), and founding the Cezanne and Cabassol Bank in 1854.
+His father was an entrepreneur, running a hat-making business at the time of Cezanne’s birth (called Cezanne and Coupin), and going on to found the Cezanne and Cabassol Bank in 1854.
 Cezanne’s parents married in 1844, just after Cezanne turned five.

 Education and Paris